BY SOFO ARCHON

 School is suppressing children in all sorts of ways, which is turning their life into an ongoing hellish experience.
 So how can children not hate school?
 It’s only natural that they do.

 Although school is supposed to be the place where children learn to think and become wiser individuals, in reality school is preventing them from developing their critical thinking.

-At school, an authority figure (i.e. teacher) is hired to have students unquestionably accept and repeat in a parrot-like fashion what they are being taught by him/her.
+At school, an authority figure (i.e. teacher) is hired to have students unquestionably accept and repeat in a parrot-like fashion what they are being taught by him or her.
 Those students who do so are rewarded with good grades, while those who choose to think for themselves are being punished with bad grades or by being expelled from school.

-I remember once, when I was a high school student, I took the courage to openly disagree with the opinions of my religion teacher.
+I remember once, when I was a high school student, I openly disagreed with the opinions of my religion teacher.
 She was teaching a class on world’s religions, but being Christian herself, she provided us students with biased information.
-She would do her best to talk in a negative way about all other religions in order to prove the superiority of Christianity.
+She would do her best to talk negatively about all other religions in order to prove the superiority of Christianity.
 When I presented her with some solid arguments against the Christian dogma, she soon afterwards started to treat me as a bad student, by giving me lower grades and talking to me in a disrespectful manner.
 All I tried to do was to raise questions and use critical thinking, but to her that meant questioning God, which she thought is an inappropriate thing to do.